-Because, what I have mostly seen is heated debates that come down to Christians saying homosexuality is wrong because the Bible says so and you should listen to the Bible and those for same sex marriage saying well I don’t believe the Bible and your rules are outdated and don’t make any sense.
+Because what I have mostly seen is heated debates that come down to Christians saying homosexuality is wrong because the Bible says so and you should listen to the Bible and those for same-sex marriage saying well I don’t believe the Bible and your rules are outdated and don’t make any sense.
 This generally turns into an argument that goes nowhere.

 Okay enough of the long introduction here’s the meat of what I want to say:

-The reason that Christians and the majority of Americans differ on the moral acceptability of same sex marriage is because we fundamentally have a different understanding of what the point of sex, marriage, and family is, why they exist, and what they are for.
+The reason that Christians and the majority of Americans differ on the moral acceptability of same-sex marriage is because we fundamentally have a different understanding of what the point of sex, marriage, and family is, why they exist, and what they are for.

-Although I’m sure the answer to what the meaning and purpose of sex, marriage, and family would very greatly from person, if I could broadly generalize what I understand most of those supporting same sex marriage to believe, it would go something like this (and please feel free to correct me if I misrepresent your views):
+Although I’m sure the answer to what the meaning and purpose of sex, marriage, and family would very greatly from person, if I could broadly generalize what I understand most of those supporting same-sex marriage to believe, it would go something like this (and please feel free to correct me if I misrepresent your views):

 - Marriage is primarily about love and happiness and it is when 2 consenting adults decide to express their love by committing to exclusively be in a romantic relationship with one another.
-Robbing someone of the right to express their love to another in marriage just because they are of the same sex is cruel and imposing your preferences onto them and not much different then discriminating against another person because they are a different skin color then you.
+Robbing someone of the right to express their love to another in marriage just because they are of the same sex is cruel and imposing your preferences onto them and not much different than discriminating against another person because they are a different skin color than you.

 - Consensual sex is a way that two people can both fulfill pleasure and express love towards one another.
-If both people are old enough to consent and enjoy it, it is doesn’t hurt anyone else it doesn’t make any sense why this behavior should be deemed immoral or why you should care about what other people do in their own bedroom.
+If both people are old enough to consent and enjoy it, it doesn’t hurt anyone else it doesn’t make any sense why this behavior should be deemed immoral or why you should care about what other people do in their own bedroom.
 Sex is a personal matter and each person should be free to do as they wish as long as it’s consensual.

-- Family is a place where kids are raised.
+- A family is a place where kids are raised.
 The goals should be to provide a safe, loving environment where they are free to become who they want to be.
 Families can take all kinds of shapes and forms, the important thing is that kids are getting the above things.

-(Again if you support same sex marriage and this grossly misrepresents your view on sex, marriage, or family, please feel free to let me know, I in no way shape or form mean to mock, belittle or misrepresent your views or beliefs and I’d love to better understand where you’re coming from and thank you for taking the time to read this and understand where I am coming from).
+(Again if you support same-sex marriage and this grossly misrepresents your view on sex, marriage, or family, please feel free to let me know, I in no way shape or form mean to mock, belittle or misrepresent your views or beliefs and I’d love to better understand where you’re coming from and thank you for taking the time to read this and understand where I am coming from).

-However, why I as a Christian can’t fully agree with the above statements about sex, marriage and family is because I have a very different understanding of what those 3 exist for and are all about.
+However, why I as a Christian can’t fully agree with the above statements about sex, marriage and family are because I have a very different understanding of what those 3 exist for and are all about.